About This Chapter

 NES ELA: Turn-of-the-Century - Chapter Summary

-- E.M.
-Forster, Howards End and A Passage to India
+- Discuss the themes in E.M.
+Forster's Howards End and A Passage to India

-The video timeline enables you to quickly jump to a selected work or author while you are reviewing the material in preparation for the upcoming exam.
-If you feel the need to test yourself before the day of the exam, a collection of self-assessment quizzes are available to compare your results against the content of the Study.com chapter.
+The video timeline enables you to quickly jump to a selected topic within a lesson.
+If you want to test yourself on these turn-of-the-century authors before the day of your exam, a collection of self-assessment quizzes are available to help you ensure your readiness.

 1. Introduction to Oscar Wilde: Plays, Novels, and Sexuality